Data Protection Notice

 A person is entitled to object to the processing of personal data on the grounds of legitimate interests, e.g. processing of personal data for use in direct marketing.

-7.4 Right to data portabilit
+7.4 Right to data portability

 In specific cases where processing is done on the basis of an agreement or consent, a person who has provided the Bank with personal data on themselves electronically may be entitled to get a copy of such data in an organized, standardized and computerized format.
-A person can also request that the Bank send data about them directly to a third party..
+A person can also request that the Bank send data about them directly to a third party.

 7.5 Withdrawing consen

-In cases where processing is based on consent, a person who gave the Bank their consent can withdraw it at any time.
+In cases where processing is based on consent, a person who gave the Bank their consent can withdraw it at any given time.
 Withdrawing consent has no impact on the legitimacy of processing carried out on the basis of consent up until the time that consent is withdrawn.

 7.6 Complaints to the Data Protection Authority

 The Data Protection Authority monitors the implementation of the Data Protection Act and the processing of personal data and makes rulings on disputes concerning data protection.
 Further information on the Data Protection Authority can be found on its website, personuvernd.is.
-If a person is not satisfied with the processing of their personal data by the Bank they can make a complaint to the Data Protection Authority at Rauðarárstígur 10, 105 Reykjavík, e-mail postur@personuvernd.is.
+If a person is not satisfied with the processing of their personal data by the Bank they can make a complaint to the Data Protection Authority at Rauðarárstígur 10, 105 Reykjavík, or their e-mail postur@personuvernd.is.

 8. Contact details of the Bank and Data Protection Officer